Google Tag Manager Installation

 Add Simple Commenter to your website using Google Tag Manager (GTM).
 This method uses the data attribute loading mode since GTM can modify query parameters in script URLs.

 GTM sometimes strips or modifies URL query parameters.
-Using data-domain instead of a query parameter ensures your domain is always passed correctly.
+Using the data-id

 Prerequisites